Madelene/get-used-to-celcius/README.md

-# Get used to Celcius
+# Getting used to Celcius

 After moving to the UK, I noticed that there weren't any apps that displayed the temperature in both Celcius and Fahrenheit.